dashodanger/Obsidian/libraries/fltk/README.Wayland.txt

 Option 1: Set target property 'ENABLE_EXPORTS' on all executable
           targets that require to disable the Wayland backend.
-          This is the preferred solution.
+          This is the preferred solution because it works per target.

           CMake example:

           set_target_properties(myprog PROPERTIES ENABLE_EXPORTS TRUE)

-Option 2: Set CMake policy CMP0065 to 'OLD' (to pre-3.4 behavior)
+Option 2: Set CMake policy CMP0065 to 'OLD' (i.e. pre-3.4 behavior)
           This is a quick solution but discouraged because setting CMake policies to 'OLD' is "deprecated by definition".
+          CMake may issue warnings or ignore this in the future.

           CMake code: